Prosecution of Rodricus Crawford: Conflicting pathology reports

 Dr. James Traylor, Jr., a pathologist from the University Health Center at Louisiana State University, performed the autopsy.
 He acknowledged that the autopsy revealed that the infant had sepsis, which can be fatal, and bilateral bronchial pneumonia, but said this was not sufficient to cause death.
 He claimed that bruises were a result of abuse and the infant Roderius was smothered.
 The Caddo Parish Coroner, Dr. Thoma, also "said the boy's broncho-pneumonia 'was not significant enough to have killed the child' and had nothing to do with his death."

 "Traylor said that his finding of suffocation was based entirely on the bruises on Roderius's lips, but he never sampled the tissue to date the injury, a basic test that would have revealed whether the bruises came from the earlier fall in the bathroom, an explanation that he ignored.
 He misstated medical science, telling the jury that Roderius's brain had swelled as a result of suffocation.
-Swelling does not occur in cases of smothering, because the person dies rapidly, and the brain can't swell if blood has stopped circulating.
+Swelling does not occur in cases of smothering, because the person dies rapidly, and the brain cannot swell if blood has stopped circulating.
 The brain can swell, though, in cases of pneumonia with sepsis."

 Pathologist Daniel Spitz testified for the defense.
 He had co-authored a pathology text book with his father Werner Spitz, which is widely used in medical schools.
 Daniel Spitz determined the infant died from pneumonia and testified to that conclusion.
 Prosecutor Dale Cox tried to discredit Spitz by questioning him about a mistake the pathologist had once made in another case.

 Since the trial, several other pathologists have questioned the scientific validity of the original pathologist's conclusion that the infant died from suffocation.
 The prosecution's case appeared to depend almost entirely on interpretation of complex pathology data.
 Four experts testified at the 2016 Louisiana Supreme Court appeals hearing that the infant had died of pneumonia, which contributed to the overturning of Crawford's conviction.